 Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 For most invasive medical treatments, a medical practitioner needs to have consent from the patient before administering that treatment.
-This includes cosmetic procedures such as Botox injections.
+This includes cosmetic procedures, such as Botox injections.
 They must also make sure the patient is adequately informed of any risks, alternatives, and reasons why that treatment will be beneficial to them.
-This is done using a consent form for the specific treatment, in this case, as Botox Patient Consent Form.
+This is done using the Botox Patient Consent Form.

 Botox Patient Consent Form Sample